[

 Primary Election Changes

 There are a lot of changes in this year’s primary that will have a big effect on election results.
 The legislative district lines were re-drawn for this election cycle, changing polling places, who lawmakers represent and, in some cases, pitting incumbents against each other.
-But political analyst Dr. Jim Weatherby tells Idaho’s News Channel Seven that redistricting will be a factor but it won’t be the most influential element in the primaries on Tuesday.
+But political analyst Dr. Jim Weatherby tells Idaho’s News Channel Seven that redistricting will be a factor but it won’t

 TF City Council Begins Budget Process